 Machining Market Analysis And Global Outlook

-Asia Pacific had close to 35 percent of the global market share for machining in 2018, and was the largest demand region for the industry.
+The APAC is estimated to account for approx. 37 percent of the global market share for machining in 2022 and is considered the largest demand region for the industry.

-- The global machining industry is highly fragmented and comprises of several small and medium scale enterprises that offer their services
+The global machining industry is highly fragmented and comprises of several small and medium-scale enterprises that offer service through contract manufacturing

 Market Overview-Precision Machining

-Market Maturity: The present technological substitutes like 3D printing and additive manufacturing are yet to be made commercially viable.
-Lack of viable substitutes are expected to sustain the machining market in the short-term
+The present technological substitutes, like 3D printing and additive manufacturing, are yet to be made commercially viable.
+Lack of viable substitute is expected to sustain the machining market in the short term

-Outsourcing Trends: Machining suppliers from traditional manufacturing hubs, such as the US and Western Europe, are setting up manufacturing plants in low cost regions such as Eastern Europe and South-East Asia, driving the market in developing regions
+Suppliers from traditional manufacturing hubs, such as the US and Western Europe, are setting up manufacturing plants in low-cost regions, such as Eastern Europe, Mexico, and South East Asia, driving the market in developing regions

-- Raw Material: Suppliers are susceptible to commodity price fluctuations (especially for high mix, low volume industries), against which they cannot hedge due to their relatively low volumes of raw material purchase.
-These are expected to impact supplier margins and restrict the growth of the supply base
+Suppliers are susceptible to commodity price fluctuations (especially for high mix, low volume industries), against which they cannot hedge, due to their relatively low volume of raw material purchase.
+These are expected to impact supplier margins and the final price of the product